 This laparoscopic surgery uses a special device called a LINX, which is a ring of tiny magnetic titanium beads.
 When wrapped around the LES, the LINX device strengthens the sphincter.

 Because the beads are magnetized, they move together to keep the opening between the stomach and esophagus closed.
 Food can still pass through normally.

-Since this is a minimally invasive surgery recovery time is usually considerable shorter than traditional surgery.
-There is also less pain related to this type of surgery.
+Since this is a minimally invasive surgery, recovery time is usually considerably shorter than traditional surgery.

-While surgery is usually a last resort for treating GERD, it can also be considered for eliminating the need for long-term medications.
-You should consider all options before deciding on surgery.
-You should also consider the costs of each procedure, as the costs can vary.
-Checking with your insurance prior to deciding on a procedure is also important.
-Some of these procedures are not covered by insurance.
+While surgery is usually the last resort for treating GERD, it can also be considered for eliminating the need for long-term medications.
+You should consider all options before deciding on surgery, and you should also consider checking with your insurance to see what’s covered.

 If you decide to pursue surgery, you can work with a doctor to decide which procedure will be most likely to help you.
 They’ll also be able to ensure that you’re a good candidate for the recommended procedure.